 - 3.6 The measured noise levels shown in Table 1 are low.
-The predominant noise in the area during the survey was distant traffic noise from the nearby road network. - 3.7 There was some occasional very low-level noise from Brian Dent to the south, primarily from vehicles arriving at and departing.
+The predominant noise in the area during the survey was distant traffic noise from the nearby road network. - 3.7 We have reviewed the audio recorded during the measurement survey.
+There was some occasional very low-level noise that can be attributable to Brian Dent operations to the south, primarily from vehicles arriving at and departing.
 There were no peaks of noise above 70 dB L{Amax} associated with Brian Dent measured at night, indeed the 10th highest night-time L{Amax} measured over the survey ranged between 52 dB and 61 dB L{Amax} of which the majority of peaks were as a result of birdsong at sunrise.